 This will be the longest night of my life.

 As an avid backpacker and adventure seeker, hiking Mount Kilimanjaro has been a dream of mine for quite a long time.
 I like to challenge myself and push my limits, and Kilimanjaro seems like the right challenge for me now.

 For my hike, I decided to do the Marangu Route with G Adventures.
-They are not the cheapest tour company, true, but I’ve traveled with them before a few times, so I know the type of quality I get from this kind of trips.
+They are not the cheapest tour company, true, but I’ve traveled with them before a few times, so I know the type of quality I get from this kind of trip.
 And believe me, on hikes like this, a good tour company makes a significant difference.

 There I meet with the other hikers who I’ll be joining on the hike.
 We make our introductions, talk about the hike, and get a good night rest… the last one for the next five days.
 Tomorrow, the strenuous hike begins.

 At 8:00 am we part from Moshi, by bus, and head to Marangu Gate – where we officially start our hike, at 1,840m.

 The hike starts slow, too slow.
 This is not even a leisure pace; this is the pace of someone sentenced to death, dreading his unavoidable fate.
 There are a few reasons behind this pace: to prevent sweating, conserve energy, and better acclimatization.
 All imperative to take seriously if I want to reach the top.

 We walk pole pole, slowly slowly.

 For the first few hours, we walk surrounded by a green, lush rainforest.
 Tall trees give cover from the sun and monkeys make their intriguing appearances now and then.
 From what I can see, other than the monkeys and a few small animals, there’s not much wildlife in Kilimanjaro.